 - Combine the beef, salt, pepper, and garlic then mix well.
 Let stand for 10 minutes.

-- Add the olive oil and marinade for at least 30 minutes.
+- Add the olive oil and marinate for at least 30 minutes.

 - Apply high heat on a pan then put-in the combined ingredients once the pan is hot enough.